rachelb36/ORM_ecommerce_backend/README.md

 ## Tasks Completed

--- Added credentials, my database name, PostgreSQL username, and PostgreSQL password to .env file -- Created schema, models and seed commands
+- Added credentials, my database name, PostgreSQL username, and PostgreSQL password to .env file-- Created schema, models and seed commands

--- Developed and tested API GET routes in Insomnia Core for categories, products, or tags -- Developed and tested API POST, PUT and DELETE routes and tested in Insomnia Core to ensure user is able to successfully create, update, and delete data in my database
+- Developed and tested API GET routes in Insomnia Core for categories, products, or tags

+- Developed and tested API POST, PUT and DELETE routes and tested in Insomnia Core to ensure user is able to successfully create, update, and delete data in my database

 ## Installation